Welcome to Friends of the New Forest Airfields The Charity preserving our Aviation Heritage

 RAF Winkton was an Advanced Landing Ground that was only operational for three months in 1944.
 It was used by the American 404th Fighter Group operating P47 Thunderbolts.

 RAF Calshot, located at the entrance to Southampton Water, was a specialist seaplane facility used for the operation and maintenance of Short Sunderland flying boats and other RAF seaplanes.
+RAF air sea rescue launches were also based at Calshot.

 East Boldre became home to the New Forest School of Aviation in 1910, the second in the UK and only the fifth in the World.
 In 1915 the site was taken over by the Royal Flying Corps as a training school for pilots.
 By 1918 it was an extensive airfield but by 1920 everything had been removed, except for the building that is now East Boldre Village Hall.